 Are dolphins friendly or not?

-Most of them are friendly, but being wild animals they can be aggressive (albeit rarely) and even attack humans, especially when they think they are in danger or are particularly stressed.
+Most of them are friendly, but being wild animals they can be aggressive (albeit rarely), especially when they think they are in danger or are particularly stressed.
 They are, after all, top predators.

 How do dolphins sleep?

-The way dolphins sleep is very different from ours.
+Dolphins sleep very different to us!
 Half of the dolphin’s brain sleeps, so they only have a conscious sleep.
 The other half of the dolphin’s brain is in charge of deciding when to breathe and observing the environment during sleep.

 Share This